XKaguya/CrypticLauncherBeautify/README.md

 Currently, it only works for **Star Trek Online**.

 ## Usage
+## Mode Difference
+Ring Mode is an eternal loop that continuously searches for the STO Launcher via the command line.
+This mode ensures that the program keeps checking for the launcher.

+Launcher Mode uses CrypticLauncherBeautify as the launcher.
+In this mode, CrypticLauncherBeautify will initiate the STO Launcher automatically.
 ### Auto Update
 Recommend using the Auto Update feature for faster updates and automatic updating.